Labex

 A success story in the application of SPD in the Labex DAMAS is to use it for metal powder compaction to introduce polymer into the metal, then converting the polymer into nano-size ceramics by pyrolysis.
 Such polymer-derived ceramic-reinforced matrix-metal composite is nano-structured, has high microstructure stability, and heat resistant.
 The process is worldwide patented in collaboration with the Indian Institute of Science, Bangalore.

-Learn more: Metal matrix polymer derived ceramic composites, processes of production and uses thereof, Worldwide patent no. WO2022194938, 2022, Inventors: Laszlo Toth, Satish Vasu Kailas, Yajun Zhao, Abhishek Pariyar, Marc Ponçot, Marc Novelli, Viet Quoc Vu.
+Learn more: Laszlo Toth, Satish Vasu Kailas, Yajun Zhao, Abhishek Pariyar, Marc Ponçot, Marc Novelli, and Viet Quoc Vu.
+Metal matrix polymer derived ceramic composites, processes of production and uses thereof.
+Worldwide patent no. WO2022194938, 2022.

 SURFACE SEVERE PLASTIC DEFORMATION (SSPD)